jonathannen/cater/README.md

 Cater is a convention-driven framework for building Universal applications, using React and Friends.

+The primary goal of Cater is to **eliminate as much boilerplate as possible**.
+If you're writing code for your users rather than your tools, Cater is doing it's job.

 Out-of-the-box Cater is configured with the following components:

 * Babel 6